skgag1216/Project-2/README.md

 6. Where are the highest-rated restaurands located?
 7. Is there a relationship between ratings and location?

-### Contributors
-<b>Stefanie Gagnon</b>
-  - Found and chose Restaurant dataset to analyze.
-  - Jupyter Notebook data cleanup and coding.
-  - Postsql schema & queries.

-<b>Blanca Carretero</b>
-- Found and chose Restaurant dataset to analyze.
-- Found questions for analysis and description of value the data has in real-world situations.
-- Readme formatting and Presentation of final analysis.

 <br>

 ## Inside Respository